CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 ```

 <span class="description">
-A Widget footer that displays the timestamp of the resource's creation time.
+A widget footer that displays the timestamp of the resource's creation time.

 </span>